Agustin107x/Practica-Obligatorio/README.md

 centos-srv  # Replace if neccesary
 ```

-2. And the **second** step is to verify that the IP is the same as our centos machine
+2. And the **second** step is to verify in the playbook webserver.yml that the IP is the same as our centos machine

 ```ini
 - name: Add domain name to hosts